MichaelABryant/heart-disease-prediction/README.md

 </div>

-I also took a look at the AUC (ROC) which is an important metric for when true negatives and true positives have equal importance.
+I also took a look at the AUC (of the ROC shown below) which is an important metric for when true negatives and true positives have equal importance.
 This is not the case for this project, but the LogisticRegression and SVC models both performed the same with excellent scores of 0.94 (out of 1.00).

 <div align="center">